Automattic/Gravatar-SDK-Android/docs/get-started/usage-quickeditor.md

 ### Activity/Fragment compatibility

 Gravatar SDK is built with Compose but we do provide some helper functions to launch the Quick Editor from an Activity or Fragment.
-Here's an example an Activity:
+Here's an example from Activity:

 ```kotlin
 GravatarQuickEditor.show(